-To convert a folder full of .csv files to .json files:
+To convert a folder full of .json files to .csv files:

-- 1. Select File>New to create a new transform template file - 2.
-Drag one of the .csv files onto the Center pane.
+- 1. Select File > New to create a new .transform file. - 2.
+Drag one of the .json files onto the Center pane.
 Ensure the options (encoding etc) are correct in the Right pane. - 3.
 Click on the To File button at the bottom of the Left pane and set the location of a .json file to create.
 Ensure the options (encoding etc) are correct in the Right pane.

 - 4. Select File>Batch Process. - 5.
-In the Batch Process window change the .csv file name to .csv and output.json to output{test1}.json.
+In the Batch Process window change the .json file name to .json, so that all the .json files in that folder will be processed.